ZhekaiJin/the-Cooper-Mapper/README.md

 ### 2D Lidar SLAM

 This is the experimental run of our Lidar SLAM 2D algorithm based on [Gmapping](https://ieeexplore.ieee.org/document/4084563).
+We are also modifying the state-of-the-art SLAM module [Cartographer](https://ieeexplore.ieee.org/document/7487258?arnumber=7487258) with lazy decision to get similiar result.

 ![Running in the Cooper Union 6th floor](assets/pics/lidar_slam.png) *Running in the Cooper Union 6th floor*